 What is the Maryland Health Benefit Exchange?

-Why has Maryland established the Maryland Health Benefit Exchange?
+Why did Maryland establish the Maryland Health Benefit Exchange?

-Under the Affordable Care Act (ACA), states must have a health insurance exchange in place by January 1, 2014.
+The Affordable Care Act (ACA) required states to have a health insurance exchange in place by January 1, 2014.
 Exchanges can be developed and implemented by the state or by the U.S. Department of Health and Human Services.
-Maryland has chosen to develop a state-based exchange that meets the unique needs of Maryland’s residents.
+Maryland chose to develop a state-based exchange (Maryland Health Connection) that meets the unique needs of Maryland’s residents.

 What is Maryland Health Connection?